To make this Valentine’s day memorable, bake that special someone an elegant yet delicious cake.

 - 40g Kirsch

-- [Genoise Sponge]: Preheat oven to 175 degrees Celcius and lightly grease the bottom of a 9in round cake pan.
+- Preheat oven to 175 degrees Celcius and lightly grease the bottom of a 9in round cake pan.

-- Using a hand mixer, whisk constantly the eggs, vanilla and sugar over a double boiler with simmering water until the mixture reaches 'ribbon stage' about 8-10 minutes.
+- Using a hand mixer, whisk eggs, vanilla and sugar over a double boiler with simmering water constantly until the mixture is smooth & reaches 'ribbon stage', about 8-10 minutes.
 (To determine if you have achieved the 'ribbon stage', the mixture has to be stiffen and thickened as you pull the batter up with the beater and it stays atop the rest of the mixture for about 10 seconds or more, forming a ribbon-like effect.
 It should be tripled in volume.

 - Fold 1/4 of the egg mixture into the melted butter to lighten the butter.
 Fold the mixture back into the rest of the egg mixture.
 Sift 1/3 of the combined flour and cocoa powder into the egg mixture, and then gently but quickly fold together.
 Repeat this steps until the flour has been incorporated.
 (Take precaution on the folding method as how you fold the mixture together is crucial to determine the success of a light and spongy génoise.
 You want to evenly incorporate the flour into the egg mixture without deflating the aerated eggs.
 It's important that you are quick and gentle at the same time, cutting the spatula down toward the center, lifting the batter from the bottom of the bowl, and turning the bowl with your other hand towards the hand that is folding)